me-rsharma/py-csv-db/README.md

 _https://github.com/me-rsharma/py-csv-db/blob/main/notebooks/002-ImportCSVToDatabaseAutomate.ipynb_

 <p>
-  ...Here, we have to copy data from CSV file to postgres database.
+  * Here, we have to copy data from CSV file to postgres database.
-  ...Firstly, we are converting data from csv to pandas dataframe
+  * Firstly, we are converting data from csv to pandas dataframe
-  ...Then we are cleaning the columns name and generate table name and table columns
+  * Then we are cleaning the columns name and generate table name and table columns
-  ...Creating table using file name
+  * Creating table using file name
-  ...Naming table columns from dataframe columns
+  * Naming table columns from dataframe columns
-  ...Finally. moving data from dataframe to database
+  * Finally. moving data from dataframe to database
 </p>